 Nairobi, Kenya used to be called Africa’s “Green City under the Sun.”
 For its first decade or so after independence, Nairobi lived up to its reputation.
 It was one of the most modern cities in Africa, and was admired for its beauty and infrastructure.
 Over the years, however, corruption has taken its toll on the city and much of its infrastructure has crumbled.
 Its green spaces have been snatched up by land-grabbers.
 The last two decades, however, have seen renewed economic growth in much of Africa, and Kenya in particular.
 Nairobi is now a major hub for trade and economic growth in East Africa (Furphy, 2010).

 The recent growth has hugely benefited Nairobi’s upper class, and has also had a significant impact on its growing middle class.
-For the poor, however, capitalism’s promised “trickle-down effect” remains ever elusive.
+For the poor, however, capitalism’s promised “trickle-down effect” remains ever-elusive.
 Salaries for the poor have barely risen over the last decade, while food prices have sky-rocketed.
 Meanwhile, rural farmers, facing lower and lower crop yields due to climate change (GRID-Arendal, 2014), have continued migrating to the city in ever-increasing numbers.
 Their destination: one of Nairobi’s many slums.

 Slums are typically booming places, full of vibrant life and color.
 Creative entrepreneurship and a good sense of humor is what enables the people who live there to get by.
 Nairobi’s slum-dwellers “hustle” for a living, or so they say.
 They scramble to make ends meet by digging up whatever odd jobs they can find.
 It’s a simple life, and not joyless by any means, but it takes its toll after a while.
 It is all too easy to lose one’s sense of humor in the stress of finding the next meal, and many people slip away into the world of substance abuse.